I enjoy sharing traditional recipes that have been modified ro meet the health requirements of those who are gluten-sensitive and vegan!

 - Whisk together all ingredients—except banana, peanut butter, and chocolate shreds-- in a quart mason jar (or jug) and refrigerate overnight (or four hours minimum).

 - Next, pour refrigerated gel combination into a blender carafe.
+Add in frozen banana and nut butter.
 Scrape well.
 Blend until smooth and creamy.
 Pour into silicone muffin trays (6 large cups or 12 small cups) or into silicone ice cube trays.
 You can use regular muffin trays and/or ice cube trays as well, but will need to put them into warm water to remove the cubes whereas the silicone just pops out the frozen discs.
 Freeze until completely firm (four hours to overnight).

 - Empty frozen discs or cubes into a blender.
 With a Vitamix or other high speed blender, you will likely be able to do the whole recipe in the blender at once.
 With a less rugged blender you will want to do the blending in smaller batches.
 Use the Vitamix plunger to "churn" the frozen mix until it is a similar consistency to a stiff "frosty" drink from Wendy's (sorry—I'm not sure what else to compare it to).
 Smooth into a pan with a lid.

 - Put back into the freezer with lid secured on pan and freeze for another four or more hours.

 - When ready to serve the ice cream, remove from the freezer and let sit for a few minutes up to a 1/2 hour.
 Sprinkle with chocolate shavings or cacao nibs and scoop with an ice cream scoop or large spoon that you have run hot water over (and dried).
 Serve in cones, in bowls, or over pie, etc.

 - This recipe makes about 3 to 4 good-sized cones.
 Double the recipe to feed a family of 6.